I shared my two favorite running shoes for pregnancy and a few other options to consider for extra support and shock absorption!

 Weight: Women 6.2oz

 I got these at the beginning of my third trimester and while I didn’t love my Nike Pegasus 36 during pregnancy since they felt too stiff and not cushioned enough, I LOVED the Nike Pegasus 37 TB.
 I started running in them at 38 weeks and even logged a run in them at 40 weeks (pictured below) and they felt great!
 They’re cushioned but not too soft and make running feel easier than it did earlier in my pregnancy since they have great energy return.
 And I you ask for much more than that!

 3. Brooks Launch

-This is the pair I’ve been alternating with the New Balances.
+This is the pair I alternated with the New Balances.
 I actually ran in Brooks Launch before pregnancy and loved them then too, so these are an all-time favorite pair of shoes for me.
 When I was training for the 2019 Boston Marathon, my running coach recommended I get these to help with recovery days when my body needed extra cushion and support.
 They weigh a bit more than the New Balance Beacons but they do feel a bit more supportive, especially for my arch so the trade off is worth it on days I’m really craving support.
-They also have a wider than average toe box, which I extra appreciate at 35 weeks!
+They also have a wider than average toe box, which I extra appreciated at 35 weeks!